devbridge/jQuery-Autocomplete/readme.md

         * `onSearchComplete`: `function (query) {}` called after ajax response is processed. `this` is bound to input element.
         * `tabDisabled`: Default `false`.
 Set to true to leave the cursor in the input field after the user tabs to select a suggestion.
         * `paramName`: Default `query`.
 The name of the request parameter that contains the query.
-        * `transformResult`: `function(response) {}` called after the result of the query is ready.
+        * `transformResult`: `function(response, originalQuery) {}` called after the result of the query is ready.
 Converts the result into response.suggestions format.
         * `autoSelectFirst`: if set to `true`, first item will be selected when showing suggestions.
 Default value `false`.
         * `appendTo`: container where suggestions will be appended.
 Default value `body`.
 Can be jQuery object, selector or html element.
 Make sure to set `position: absolute` or `position: relative` for that element.
         * `dataType`: type of data returned from server.
 Either 'text' (default) or 'jsonp', which will cause the autocomplete to use jsonp.
 You may return a json object in your callback when using jsonp.

 ##Usage